yuvalmGS/gigaspaces-wiki-jekyll/xap100/jpa-api.markdown

 In 8.0.1, it is no longer needed to set the "abstractstore.AbstractStoreManager" property.
 Instead, make sure to set the "BrokerFactory" property to "org.openspaces.jpa.BrokerFactory" as shown in the example below.

-The following is an example of a GigaSpaces JPA persistence.xml configuration file:
+The following is an example of a XAP JPA persistence.xml configuration file:

 {% highlight xml %}
 <persistence-unit name="gigaspaces" transaction-type="RESOURCE_LOCAL">